PapiHack/gdg-nest-demo/README.md

 ### Local Installation

-- After cloning or pulling the project, edit the .env file, fill in the parameters located at the level of the .env.example file.
+- After cloning or pulling the project, edit the .env file, fill in the parameters located at the level of the .env.example file and rename it to `.env`.

 - Run `npm install` in order to install all necessary dependecies